banisterious/obsidian-scribeflow/README.md

 A modern Obsidian plugin for creating structured journal entries with dream diary tracking, customizable metrics, and smart image management.

-ScribeFlow transforms structured journaling by providing a streamlined modal interface for users to input daily thoughts, dream diary entries, and transcribe text directly from images, all automatically formatted into organized nested callouts within their notes.
-Beyond enhanced data capture, it features a powerful Scribe Dashboard with dynamic tables of entries, insightful statistics cards summarizing journaling habits over customizable timeframes, and robust export options for both the aggregated data and individual entries, effectively complementing the specialized dream analysis offered by the [OneiroMetrics plugin](https://github.com/banisterious/obsidian-oneirometrics).
+ScribeFlow optimizes structured journaling by offering templates for users to define standard callout structures, alongside a streamlined modal interface for inputting daily thoughts, dream diary entries, and transcribing text directly from images, all of which are automatically formatted into organized nested callouts within notes.
+Beyond efficient content creation, it features a powerful Scribe Dashboard providing dynamic tables of entries, insightful statistics cards summarizing journaling habits over customizable timeframes, and robust export options for both the aggregated dashboard data and individual journal entries, effectively complementing the specialized dream analysis offered by the [OneiroMetrics plugin](https://github.com/banisterious/obsidian-oneirometrics).

 ## Features